Skip to content

 Want to Support GLP-1 Naturally?
 Start with Food, Sleep, and Gut Health

-GLP-1 gets a lot of attention these days, but here’s the part many people miss: your body already makes it.
-Released after you eat, GLP-1 helps support healthy post-meal blood sugar, slows gastric emptying, and sends satiety signals to the brain that can help curb appetite.
-In other words, it’s part of your body’s natural “I’m satisfied now” signaling system.
+GLP-1 gets a lot of attention these days, but here is the part many people miss: your body already makes it.
+Released after you eat, GLP-1 (glucagon-like peptide-1) is a hormone produced by specialized cells in the gut lining called L-cells, the same layer we cover in detail in [The Gut Lining — The Body's Most Important Barrier].
+It helps support healthy post-meal blood sugar, slows the rate at which food leaves the stomach, and sends satiety signals to the brain that can help curb appetite.¹ In other words, it is part of your body's natural "I'm satisfied now" signaling system.

 Start with Fiber

-Fermentable fibers feed gut microbes, and those microbes produce short-chain fatty acids that can help support L-cell signaling and GLP-1 secretion.
-That makes fiber one of the clearest links between food, the microbiome, and your body’s natural satiety response.
+If there is one place to begin, it is fiber.
+When gut microbes ferment fiber, they produce short-chain fatty acids (SCFAs), compounds that bind directly to receptors on L-cells and stimulate GLP-1 and PYY secretion.² That makes fiber one of the clearest and most documented links between food, the microbiome, and your body's natural satiety response.

 Think: beans, oats, barley, berries, apples, onions, garlic, and fiber-rich vegetables.
 Glamorous?
 Not always.
 Effective?
 Very often.